 Whānau Mārama New Zealand International Film Festival

 The Whānau Mārama: New Zealand International Film Festival screens a range of films over a two week period.
-In 2023, the Christchurch leg of the festival will take place from 10 to 27 August.
+The Christchurch leg of the festival is on from 6 to 23 August 2026 (with encores on from 25 to 31 August).

 The Christchurch Film Festival was founded in 1977.
 It includes a range of films from different genres and countries including those by New Zealand filmmakers.